4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 	   - Pray (fast): Spirit battery, 3 points.
 	   - *Note: Slow, fast, and fastest speaks to the length of player time compared to character time required to recharge all batteries as if they were at, or near, 0.*
 - Recharging activities MAY have a Difficulty Rating applied.
-- Batteries MAY be used to recharge other batteries.
+- Life Batteries MAY be used to recharge other batteries.
-	- Health MUST NOT be used to recharge any other Life Batteries.
+	- The health battery MUST NOT be used to recharge any other Life Batteries.
-	- 2 Battery Points from any combination of Life Batteries MUST be spent to recharge 1 point to the other, non-health, Life Battery.
+	- 2 Battery Points from any combination of Life Batteries MUST be spent to recharge 1 point to another, non-health, Life Battery.
 (For example, 2 points from spirit can be used to recharge 1 point to physical; or, 1 point from spirit and 1 point from mental can be used to recharge 1 point to physical.)
 	- Battery Points equal to the number of non-health Life Batteries MUST be spent to recharge 1 point to the health battery.
 (For example, 3 non-health batteries means 2 points from spirit and 1 point from physical can be used to recharge 1 point to health.)

 ### Life Batteries: Official Additions